vuestorefront/vue-storefront/docs/guide/vuex/introduction.md

 ## Override existing core modules

-Existing core modules can be overridden in themes store.
-Just import any core store modules and override it using `extendStore()` utility method like the example given below in `themes/default/store/ui-store.js`.
+Existing core modules can be overridden in the themes store.
+Just import any core store modules and override them using the `extendStore()` utility method like the example given below in `themes/default/store/ui-store.js`.

 ```
 import coreStore from '@vue-storefront/core/store/modules/ui-store'